landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 The wetlands survey will only be shared as a de-identified dataset to everyone except Diane Dunning and Barbra Hubble.
 This dataset will be shared after all the surveys are complete and processed.
 The raw data will only be available when it is deemed appropriate through special request from Diane Dunning.
 Diane Dunning will send an email to only those people using the survey dataset if there are changes after the initial upload and provided documentation in the wetland survey's readme.

 The water quality dataset will be made available periodically as the water samples are processed.
 The raw results and the processed data will both be available on the shared drive.
 The collection and processing dates will be clearly indicated on the files.
+!! contancet person reposible for subproject for publication before they publish theirs

 The maps are available for any members to access on the R drive.
 This data is also available to the public via Scholars Archive (https://ir.library.oregonstate.edu/concern/datasets/b3d8tfccd).
 No additional maps are planned for this project.